A financial analyst resume template hiring managers will bet on. Write your finance analyst resume fast, with expert tips and good and bad examples.

 Use added resume sections to show passion and character.

-- Certifications (ABA or ICBA.
+- Certifications and licenses (ABA or ICBA.
 You don’t need these, but they can help an entry-level bank teller resume a bit.)

 - Additional activities